 The already minimal monster's screen time should have been even shorter since it looked very predictable and unpleasant.
 The acting wasn't a problem; at least, not as much as the sense that the monster storyline was unecessary.
 The emotional ride was the centerpiece.

 Well done in its metaphor, but it doesn't balance its thrills and character drama perfectly, yet at least it tries to, even if it's only halfway successful.
-While the character drama is heartbreaking, and while the monster film elements are well orchestrated, but by the scares finally arising at its 1/2 way point, its late transition makes these otherwise well done, disparate tonal elements unsmoothly integrated.
+While the character drama is heartbreaking, and while the monster film elements are well orchestrated, but by the monster's very presence arising at near its 1/2 way point, its late transition makes these disparate tonal elements unsmoothly integrated.